tkeech1/openshift_vagrant/README.md

 $ cd openshift_vagrant/
 ```

+2) Replace variable placeholders in the Vagrantfile.
+Search for instances of 'REPLACE' and provide values.

-2) Start the VM
+3) Start the VM
 ```
 $ vagrant up
 ```

-3) ssh to VM
+4) ssh to VM
 ```
 $ vagrant ssh
 ```

-4) Login to openshift from inside the VM
+5) Login to openshift from inside the VM
 ```
 $ oc login -u vagrant -p vagrant https://console.<DOMAIN>:8443/
 ````

-5) Access the web console
+6) Access the web console
 ```
 $ https://console.<DOMAIN>:8443/
 ```